antonbroker/factory-management-system/README.md

 - Shifts: create shift, assign employee to shift, visualize with badges.
 - AI Schedule Generator.
 AI button for future week schedule generation.

+AI Schedule Generator (Optional)
+- Generates weekly shift schedule using OpenAI
+- Produces downloadable Excel file
+- Disabled automatically if API key is missing

+### AI Schedule Generator (OpenAI):
+This project includes an AI feature that automatically generates a weekly shift schedule for all employees based on their departments and availability.

+The feature uses the OpenAI API.
+- Uses OpenAI API to generate weekly schedule.
+- Requires OPENAI_API_KEY in .env.

+### How it works
+- The frontend has an **AI Schedule** button.
+- When clicked, the client sends a request to `/useAI/generateSchedule`.
+- The backend:
+  - collects employee + shift data
+  - sends a structured prompt to OpenAI
+  - receives a generated weekly plan
+  - returns the result to the frontend
+- The result is formatted and can be downloaded as an Excel file.

+To use the AI feature, the user must provide:
+- OPENAI_API_KEY=your-openai-api-key
+- Add this to your `.env` file.
+- Without this key, the AI feature will be disabled (other functionality works normally).

 ## REST API Documentation:
 **Authentication**